On February 17, 2009, all television broadcast stations are required to stop

 for the new digital signals.
 And if your set has a digital receiver built in, you're all

 set and you don't need to do anything.
-So what do you do if your set doesn't have a digital tuner?
+Just make sure that you have it set up

-You will probably find that the
+You will almost certainly find that the

 quality of the picture you receive with the converter box is significantly better than what